 For example, a grid question with 30 rows and 6 selection list question columns, where each selection list contains 60 answer options, comprises 30 x 6 x 60 = 10,800 individual elements.
 A grid of this size will cause a survey page to load slowly.
 It is possible that some respondents’ browsers will not be able to cope with such a large object and will fail to load the survey page at all.

-Submission at the end of the page that contains a grid of this size will also be slow as a large amount of information must be transmitted from the respondent’s browser to the BOS servers before the respondent can continue.
+Submission at the end of the page that contains a grid of this size will also be slow as a large amount of information must be transmitted from the respondent’s browser to the online surveys servers before the respondent can continue.

 Multiple or large tables can affect how long it takes to edit your survey

-When you edit a grid question or a scale/rank question, BOS checks all rows and columns to ensure that the update is applied correctly and all rows and columns remain intact following the change.
-The larger the question, the longer it will take BOS to cross-check all elements in the table.
+When you edit a grid question or a scale/rank question, online surveys checks all rows and columns to ensure that the update is applied correctly and all rows and columns remain intact following the change.
+The larger the question, the longer it will take online surveys to cross-check all elements in the table.

 Multiple or large tables can be challenging to analyse